hanqicode/PerkTreeForMyself/Java/DesignPattern/Introduction.md

 ## What is Design Pattern?
 Design Patterns are **general reusable** solution to **commonly occuring** problems.

-They can be used as a tempalte which can be applied to a real problem.
+They can be used as a template which can be applied to a real problem.

 ## Why need Design Pattern?
 1. Best practice - has been used by millions software development.